 300 votes required to pass.

 In November 2015, the European Parliament voted on a legislative initiative resolution to reform EU elections.
 The overall report recommended that EU Member States consider a voting age of 16, but an amendment (Am.
 44) sought to remove this recommendation.
 Am.
-44 was defeated by a narrow margin of 323-276 votes as the European Parliament officially supported vote at 16 for the first time.
+44 was defeated by a narrow margin of 323-276 votes, and thus the European Parliament officially supported vote at 16 for the first time.

 Interestingly, while the overall report was drafted by co-rapporteurs Hübner (EPP, PL) and Leinen (S&D, GE), MEP Hübner later submitted Am.
 44 that would have removed the vote at 16 recommendation.
-Given that MEP Hübner co-authored the report (backing V16) and voted in plenary to keep the V16 recommendation in place, it is likely that this amendment was somewhat of a compromise with her party – the EPP largely do not support a lower voting age, and it enabled her colleagues to vote to remove it from the report if they wished.
+Given that MEP Hübner co-authored the report (backing V16) and voted in plenary to keep the V16 recommendation in place, it is likely that this amendment was somewhat of a compromise within her own political group – the European People’s Party (EPP) largely do not support a lower voting age, and it enabled her colleagues to vote to remove it from the report if they wished.
 While a small number of EPP MEPs (26 including MEP Hübner) voted to support vote at 16, the vast majority of their party colleagues (158) attempted to remove the recommendation.

 'Ward Report' on intercultural dialogue, cultural diversity and education